 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where manandonite typically forms.
+Look in granite pegmatites country, the host setting where manandonite typically forms.
 If you start seeing tourmaline, quartz, albite in float, you are in the right ground.
 Field specimens usually show a platy crystals, micaceous masses habit, so train your eye for that shape before scanning the outcrop.